varnish/Varnish-Book/varnish_book.rst

 The Web Developer (Webdev) course teaches how to adapt web applications so that they work with Varnish, which guarantees a fast experience for visitors of any website.

 ..
 TODO for author: "as visitors' requests scales": can we state a magnitude number? or at what level of scalability are we talking about?
 ..
-The vmod course shows how to ???.
+The Vmod course shows how to ???.
 Other courses may also be taught with this book.

 Necessary Background